brodhq/brodhq.github.io/content/guides/getting-started/05-enumerables-and-streams.md

 false
 ```

-In Elixir, we can compare two different data types:
+In Geis, we can compare two different data types:

 ```elixir
 iex> 1 < :atom